Showgirls: Plot

 Young drifter Nomi Malone hitchhikes to Las Vegas, where she aspires to make it as a showgirl.
-After being robbed by a man who picked her up, Nomi meets Molly Abrams, a young professional in the Las Vegas entertainment industry; Molly ultimately takes Nomi in as a roommate.
+When her driver gets suggestive, she pulls a knife on him.
+After being robbed by the man who picked her up, Nomi meets Molly Abrams, a young professional in the Las Vegas entertainment industry; Molly ultimately takes Nomi in as a roommate.
 To make ends meet, Nomi begins poledancing and stripping at Cheetah's Gentleman's Club, run by Al Torres.
 Molly invites Nomi to visit her at work, backstage at the Stardust Resort and Casino, where she is a seamstress and costume designer for Goddess, the Stardust's traditional Vegas-style, topless dance revue.
 While there, Nomi meets Cristal Connors, the lead female of the Goddess cast.
-While making smalltalk, Nomi mentions to Cristal that she dances at Cheetah's; upon hearing this, Cristal derisively tells Nomi that what she does is akin to "prostitution".
+While making small talk, Nomi mentions to Cristal that she dances at Cheetah's; upon hearing this, Cristal derisively tells Nomi that what she does is akin to "prostitution".
 Upset, Nomi refuses to go to work at Cheetah's that night; she and Molly go dancing at the Crave Club.
 Nomi then starts a fight with James Smith, a bouncer at Crave, and is subsequently arrested.
 Later, she pays James little mind when he bails her out of jail.

 Cristal and her boyfriend, Zack Carey (the entertainment director at the Stardust Casino), visit Cheetah's to see what Nomi does, with the two requesting a lap dance from her.
 Although the bisexual Cristal is attracted to her, the lap dance request is based more on a desire to humiliate Nomi, by insinuating that she truly does engage in a form of prostitution.
 Reluctantly, after Cristal offers her $500, Nomi performs the requested lap dance.
 James, the bouncer at Crave, and who happens to be at Cheetah's that night, gets a peek at Nomi's lap dance; the next day, he visits Nomi's trailer, suggesting, yet again, that what she is doing is no different than prostitution.
-James choreographs a new dance routine for Nomi, but then wants to have sex with her in-exchange; when Nomi refuses, James gives the role to Penny – a former co-worker of Nomi's.
+James choreographs a new dance routine for Nomi, but then wants to have sex with her in exchange; when Nomi refuses, James gives the role to Penny – a former co-worker of Nomi's.